Showing posts with label Shoot 'em ups - Overhead. Show all posts

 I guess we’re not leaving soon?

-Okay, we're done with the Alien quotes.
-Did you get them all?
-Anyhow, what did I think about Alien Thing?
-Well, nothing is perfect and it provided a few things to whine about - when a corridor is blocked by a pool of slime that's impossible to destroy because it's too close to a wall.
+Okay, we're done with the Alien quotes - did you get them all?
+This is a belting game, but nothing is perfect, and I have a few things to whine about.
+For example, when a corridor is blocked by a pool of slime that's impossible to destroy because it's too close to a wall.
 Also, one touch of slime means instant death!
-Plus it's silly having just one sound effect for a shot - regardless of the weapon.
-Wooo, hang on a moment??
-Let's end the moaning, please!
+Plus, it's silly having just one sound effect for a shot - regardless of the weapon.
+Whoa, let's end the moaning, please!

-Alien Thing is a decent take on the "Alien Breed" theme.
+Alien Thing is a decent take on the Alien theme.
 To think this came from a small company late in the ST's life is marvellous.
-It's superb - with a nifty balance of arcade-style action, exploration, and tactical/strategic thinking.
-The missions are challenging but enjoyable and I never felt overwhelmed by its distinguishable maze-like design.
+It's superb, with a nifty balance of arcade-style action, exploration, and strategic thinking.
+The missions are challenging and enjoyable, but I never felt overwhelmed by the maze-like design.

-You've guessed it, I absolutely love Alien Thing because it's a blast and you will love it too.
-So stop your grinnin' and drop your linen because this is a seriously addictive shooter!! (and yes, I just had to get one last quote in there didn't I)
+Yup, I absolutely love Alien Thing.
+It's a blast, and you will love it too, so stop your grinnin' and drop your linen - this is a seriously addictive shooter!!
+(I just had to get one last quote in there, didn't I?)

-Several different downloads are available and some are bad.
-So I've bundled together the best versions which you can freely download from my Dropbox.
+Several different downloads are available, and some are bad.
+So I've bundled together the best versions, which you can freely download from my Dropbox.

 For those struggling, there is a genius password system!